HomeDirectoriesStructured Data for Smart Directories: Feeding AI for Better Visibility

 Reality: Using multiple formats for the same data can actually confuse search engines.
 Pick one (preferably JSON-LD) and stick with it.

-The main drawback of both microdata and RDFa?
-They require modifying your HTML structure.
+The main drawback of both microdata and RDFa is that they require modifying your HTML structure.
 If your CMS doesn’t play nice with custom attributes, you’re in for a headache.
-JSON-LD sidesteps this entirely by living in its own script tag.
+JSON-LD avoids this entirely by living in its own script tag.

-Here’s where things get interesting.
+This is where things get useful.
 Generic structured data is fine, but directory-specific implementation is where you’ll see real results.
-Smart directories use AI to parse and categorise listings, and they’re looking for specific signals that indicate quality and relevance.
+Smart directories use AI to parse and categorise listings, and they look for signals that indicate quality and relevance.

 IBM’s research on structured versus unstructured data shows that properly formatted data can improve processing output by up to 70%.
-For directories, this translates directly into better visibility and more accurate categorisation.
+For directories, this means better visibility and more accurate categorisation.

-The key insight?
 Different directory types prioritise different schema properties.
-A local business directory cares deeply about your service area and opening hours.
-A B2B directory wants to know about your industry classifications and company size.
-Tailor your markup for this reason.
+A local business directory cares about your service area and opening hours.
+A B2B directory wants your industry classifications and company size.
+Tailor your markup accordingly.

 LocalBusiness schema is your bread and butter for geographic-based directories.
-But here’s what most guides won’t tell you: the subcategories matter immensely.
+But the subcategories matter a great deal.
 Using “LocalBusiness” when you could use “AutoRepair” or “Restaurant” is like telling someone you work “in business” instead of being a chef or mechanic.

 Key LocalBusiness properties for directory visibility: